MrSlimbrowser/ReadBatteryLevel/README.md

 <br>iCUE must be installed and running for this tool to work.

 ## Known Issues:
-When the headphones are turned off the last known battery level will be shown.
+- When the headphones are turned off the last known battery level will be shown.
+- Apparently iCUE 4.x now is a 64bit process.
+Since MakeMEKs cheatengine-threadstack-finder doesn't support 64bit processes the calculated base address is wrong.
+Therefore, this program can't get the correct result anymore.
+At the moment, you can still download icue 3.38.61 on the corsair website though.

 ## Disclaimer:
 Use my program at your own risk!
 I am not a programmer by profession nor am I responsible for any damages or unwanted behavior.